ddmitov/perl-executing-browser/README.md

     }
 ```

-  This warning function is implemented using a standard JavaScript Confirm dialog, which stops the execution of all JavaScript code within the page and waits until the user finally presses 'Yes' or 'No'.
+   This warning function is implemented using standard JavaScript Confirm dialog, which stops the execution of all JavaScript code within the page and waits until the user finally presses 'Yes' or 'No'.
 Visually the Confirm dialog looks like a normal native dialog.
-  Here is an example of an asynchronous warning routine using jQuery and Alertify.js:
+ * **Asynchronous warning routine using jQuery and Alertify.js:**

 ```javascript
     function pebCloseConfirmationAsync() {